 Well they are now!
 And we’re skipping the piña colada mix and making a better tasting drink ourselves.
 Pineapple juice makes it refreshing and the cream of coconut adds a richness and sweetness.
-I use fresh lime juice to brighten up the drink and a splash of club soda to bring it all into balance.
+Fresh lime juice brightens up the drink and a splash of club soda to bring it all into balance.

 How to Make a Piña Colada Mocktail

 Shake well.
-Strain into a glass filled with fresh ice and top with club soda.
+Strain into a glass filled with fresh ice.

-Garnish with some pineapple leaves, a pineapple wedge, and/or a maraschino cherry.
+Garnish with some pineapple leaves, pineapple slices, and/or a maraschino cherry.
+Sip and enjoy!

 In a word - sugar.
 Cream of coconut is sweetened, while coconut cream usually comes unsweetened.
 If all you have on hand is unsweetened coconut cream, increase the simple syrup in the recipe by 1 oz so you’re using a total of 1.5 oz in your mocktail.

 I buy cream of coconut at my local grocery store.
-Look in the alcohol/liquor section, near the non-alcoholic cocktail mixers.
+(Coco Lopez cream of coconut is widely available in the U.S.) Look in the alcohol/liquor section, near the non-alcoholic cocktail mixers.

 Looking for More Delicious Mocktail Recipes?